 A man driving a GMC pickup the wrong way on the Suncoast Parkway (S.R.
 598) in thick fog and crashed head-on into a vehicle going the correct way.
-According to a Highland County Sheriff’s officer at the scene, the accident happened early Sunday morning, February 3 near mile marker 38.
-The driver of the pickup hit a Mini Cooper head on killing its driver.
+According to a Highland County Sheriff’s office at the scene, the accident happened early Sunday morning, February 3 near mile marker 38.
+The wrong-way driver killed the driver of a Mini Cooper when he hit him head-on.

-The Sheriff’s office said that impairment was suspected to be a factor, and the wrong way driver had a previous DUI conviction in 2009.
-However, no charges have been filed, and it’s unknown if the driver of the GMC pickup was actually impaired.
+The Sheriff’s office said they suspect impairment to be a factor, and the wrong way driver had a previous DUI conviction in 2009.
+However, they have not filed charges, and it’s unknown if the driver of the GMC pickup was actually impaired.

 Head-on collisions are the deadliest, according to a report by the National Highway Transportation Safety Administration.
 Head-on collisions account for only 2 percent of total accidents each year but make up 10 percent of all fatalities.

 There are two types of head-on collisions: centerline drift and wrong-way driving (WWD).
 Centerline drift head-on collisions occur when the driver drifts or slides over the centerline of a non-divided highway and hits an oncoming car head-on.
 Eighty-five percent of head-on collisions are centerline drifts.